JayasuryaKanukurthy/Computational_Science_Codes/Modelling_and_Simulation/README.md

 CSI701-Foundations of Computational Science
 ===========================================

-Assignments done as a part of CSI 701 - Foundations of Computational Science
+Projects done for CSI 701 - Foundations of Computational Science